BenNeise/bennneise.github.io/_posts/2012-08-22-formatting-powershell-tables-with-jquery-and-datatables.markdown

 tags: powershell
 ---

 One of the great things about PowerShell is its ability to easily export objects to HTML, which  - with a little CSS  - makes it straightforward to create great-looking reports.
-But static lists of data aren't enough anymore, people demand interactivity.
+But static lists of data aren't enough any more, the people _demand_ interactivity.

 <!--more-->